 Prefer INDEX and MATCH over VLOOKUP

 There are several ways to search in Excel.
-The VLOOKUP and the combination of INDEX and MATCH are well known.
-To our great frustration, VLOOKUP is used a lot more often than the INDEX and MATCH, while the latter are really much better.
-INDEX and MATCH are less error prone and a lot more efficient.
+The VLOOKUP and the combination of INDEX and MATCH are well known, and to our great frustration, VLOOKUP is used a lot more often than INDEX and MATCH, while the latter combination is ultimately much better.
+The combination of INDEX and MATCH is less error prone and a lot more efficient.

 How Do The Functions Work?

-With the VLOOKUP you search for the value in a certain column of a worksheet based on a selected value in the first column of the same table.
-The format is VLOOKUP (C2; $F$2:$G$5;2; FALSE).
-C2 is a reference to the value you are looking for in the first column, F2: G5 is the table you are searching in, the 2 means that you are looking for a result in the 3rd column of the table, FALSE means that you want to search exactly (and not approximately).
+With VLOOKUP you search for the value in a certain column of a worksheet based on a selected value in the first column of the same table.
+This may sound a little complicated but essentially a set value is located in column one, and the matching value in column two is retrieved.
+The format is “=VLOOKUP(C2; $F$2:$G$5;2; FALSE),” where C2 is a reference to the value you are looking for in the first column, F2: G5 is the table you are searching in, the 2 means that you are looking for a result in the 2nd column of the table, FALSE means that you want to search exactly (and not approximately).

 With the INDEX function, you can retrieve a certain value from a column.
 The certain value is often determined by a MATCH.
 The format is INDEX ($G$2: $G$5; X) in which G2: G5 is the row from which you need the Xth (the MATCH) value.

 Often INDEX and MATCH are put together in a cell and then you get INDEX (G2: G5; MATCH (C2; F2: F5;0)).